AR2202/langjam2/submissions/Hylomorphic/README.md

 * integers
 * booleans

-The tree is extended when the user enters a node or leaf type they would like to enter.
+The tree is extended when the user enters a node or leaf type they would like to append to the AST.
 The new node or leaf is always appended to the leftmost empty space.
 If the tree has only terminals in all final layers, it is fully saturated.
 Nothing can be added to it.
 It can only be evaluated.
+Entering more AST symbols (node or leaf types) does nothing to the AST.

 ## Evaluating the AST
 Evaluation happens by depth-first traversal.
 Only fully saturated nodes can be evaluated.
 Nodes which aren't fully saturated will remain as-is.
 The tree can be evaluated to another tree or a terminal, depending on whether it is fully saturated.

+When the AST is being evaluated, the user has different choices for what happens to the AST.
+They can either clear it and start a new tree, preserve the unevaluated tree after displaying the evaulation result or keep the evaluated AST as the new starting point.
+Details under the TUI instructions.

 ### Evaluation rules
 A product node with 2 integer children multiplies the integers.
 A categorical coproduct in corresponds to a sum in the sense of "sum types".
 A coproduct node is therefore a sum node.
 It sums its integer children.